xzased/pyomapi/README.md

 ## Getting Started

-# Server side configugration for ISC DHCP3
+# Server side configuration for ISC DHCP3

 To allow a OMAPI access to your ISC DHCP3 DHCP Server you should define the following in your dhcpd.conf config file: